Medium/pipette/README.md

 possible without blocking".
 This is different than passing `0` which means simply "read zero bytes".
 (This latter case can actually be useful.
 See `slicer.read(length, callback)` above.)

+As with `read()`, the only time the length will be shorter than what was requested will be if the stream ends without there being at least `length` bytes to read.
+If a short read ends up happening, then the callback will get passed `true` for the error flag.

 Valve